 The Bosch NoFrost lets you check the contents of your fridge using your smartphone to peek in via a webcam installed in the corner of the fridge door.
 The camera is pointed at the shelves and takes a photo every time the door closes, ready to view on your Bosch app when you're out doing the grocery shopping.

 However, on closer inspection the angle of the camera may deliver an obscured view if your fridge is packed tight.

 If you're one of those people who stands in front of the fridge with the door open working out what you want, then the Haier Smartwindow (HTF-620TDM8) fridge shows some potential, although it hasn't arrived in Australia yet.
 The fridge has a grey-toned pattern on the front that becomes translucent when someone approaches, to reveal the contents without having to open the door.
-It's an amazing effect when first encountered and could save valuable cooling costs by knowing exactly what you want before you open the door.
+It's an amazing effect when first encountered and could save valuable energy efficiency by knowing exactly what you want before you open the door.